-Income Qualified Health and Safety Reporting Principles and Proposed Metrics
+Income Qualified Health and Safety Reporting Metrics

+FINAL REDLINE (1/23/2024)

+Illinois Energy Efficiency Policy Manual Version 3.0 was developed by the SAG Policy Manual Subcommittee from June 2022 to August 2023.
+Policy Manual Version 3.0 was approved by the Illinois Commerce Commission in December 2023.
+A follow-up item agreed to in the Policy Manual was for the SAG Reporting Working Group to develop metrics for Income Qualified Health and Safety Reporting.
+This document includes the excerpted “Income Qualified Health and Safety Reporting Principles Policy” from the Policy Manual, and the metrics finalized by the SAG Reporting Working Group in January 2024.

-Final “Income Qualified Health and Safety Reporting Principles Policy” from Policy Manual Version 3.0:
+Final “Income Qualified Health and Safety Reporting Principles Policy” from Policy Manual Version 3.0, Section 6.9:

 Health and safety issues can sometimes be impediments to weatherizing homes.
 When that is the case, income qualified households not only lose the potential for realizing energy bill reductions, but also are left with underlying structural and/or other problems in their home that they typically do not have the financial or technical resources to remedy.
 This policy is intended to provide transparency on how Program Administrators are addressing health and safety issues encountered through their income qualified weatherization Programs, to enable understanding of similarities and differences in opportunities and challenges experienced by each Program Administrator, as well as to make available data that can shed light on both successes and future opportunities for improvement in addressing such issues.
 Specifically, it requires that each Program Administrator report on the effectiveness of its efforts to address health and safety improvements necessary to enable Energy Efficiency retrofits – particularly building envelop upgrades, HVAC equipment upgrades and other major Measures – in income qualified single family and multi-family buildings.
 The reporting will be on a statewide set of metrics designed to provide insight into the following issues for both single family and multi-family buildings: